aahnik/bulk-email-sender/README.md

   Create Gmail Account then turn on 2 step Verification, and then set up an [App Password](https://support.google.com/accounts/answer/185833?hl=en) for automailer.

 - All set up 👍 you are now READY TO GO .
-RUN the `sender.py` file
+Run the `send.py` file

 - You will be asked to confirm the attachments in the `ATTACH` folder.
 Upon confirmation , the application will start sending Emails